 On a Countywide basis, El Camino Hospital provides about 9.4 percent of total inpatient services.
 For Medical/Surgical (9.0%), ICU/CCU (7.7%) and NICU (8.1%), the Hospital provides a lower proportion of services than the 9.4 percent overall.
 For Obstetrics, the Hospital provides 15.4 percent of the services in the County.
-While the Hospital has 8.9% of the total licensed beds in the County, ECH will have only 8.1 percent of excess capacity in the County after the new hospital construction.
+The Hospital has 9.4% of the total licensed beds in the County and 9.5% percent of excess capacity in the County, excluding beds that are becoming unlicensed at the end of 2012.
 This is displayed in the table, below.